 Business class computers are designed for a longer lifespan and to be used for more hours per day.
-In order to offer a lower price on a consumer class computer, they’re usually made with lower quality parts and not designed for the same hours of use and lifespan as business computers.
+In order to offer a lower price on a consumer class computer, they’re usually made with lower quality parts and not designed for the same hours of use and lifespan as top business computers.

 You’ll generally get a longer warranty that covers replacement parts and labor on a business PC as compared to a consumer PC.
-For example, an HP Slimline consumer desktop has a standard 1-year warranty, but HP’s EliteDesk business desktop offers a 3-year standard warranty.
+For example, an HP Slimline consumer desktop computer has a standard 1-year warranty, but HP’s EliteDesk business desktop offers a 3-year standard warranty.